Orthomyxoviridae: Replication cycle

 Typically, influenza is transmitted from infected mammals through the air by coughs or sneezes, creating aerosols containing the virus, and from infected birds through their droppings.
 Influenza can also be transmitted by saliva, nasal secretions, feces and blood.
 Infections occur through contact with these bodily fluids or with contaminated surfaces.
-Out of a host, flu viruses can remain infectious for about one week at human body temperature, over 30 days at 0 °C, and indefinitely at very low temperatures (such as lakes in northeast Siberia).
+On certain surfaces (i.e, outside of a host), flu viruses can remain infectious for about one week at human body temperature, over 30 days at 0 °C, and indefinitely at very low temperatures (such as in lakes in northeast Siberia).
 They can be inactivated easily by disinfectants and detergents.

-The viruses bind to a cell through interactions between its hemagglutinin glycoprotein and sialic acid sugars on the surfaces of epithelial cells in the lung and throat (Stage 1 in infection figure).
+The viruses interacts between its surface hemagglutinin glycoprotein to bind to the host's surface sialic acid sugars, specifically on the surfaces of epithelial cells in the lung and throat (Stage 1 in infection figure).
 The cell imports the virus by endocytosis.
-In the acidic endosome, part of the hemagglutinin protein fuses the viral envelope with the vacuole's membrane, releasing the viral RNA (vRNA) molecules, accessory proteins and RNA-dependent RNA polymerase into the cytoplasm (Stage 2).
-These proteins and vRNA form a complex that is transported into the cell nucleus, where the RNA-dependent RNA polymerase begins transcribing complementary positive-sense cRNA (Steps 3a and b).
-The cRNA is either exported into the cytoplasm and translated (step 4), or remains in the nucleus.
-Newly synthesised viral proteins are either secreted through the Golgi apparatus onto the cell surface (in the case of neuraminidase and hemagglutinin, step 5b) or transported back into the nucleus to bind vRNA and form new viral genome particles (step 5a).
-Other viral proteins have multiple actions in the host cell, including degrading cellular mRNA and using the released nucleotides for vRNA synthesis and also inhibiting translation of host-cell mRNAs.
+In the acidic pH environment of the endosome, part of the hemagglutinin protein fuses the viral envelope with the vacuole's membrane, releasing: the viral RNA (vRNA) molecules, accessory proteins and RNA-dependent RNA polymerase into the host cell's cytoplasm (Stage 2).
+These proteins and vRNA form a complex that is transported into the host cell nucleus, where the host's own RNA-dependent RNA polymerase begins transcribing complementary positive-sense cRNA (Steps 3a and b).
+The cRNA is either exported into the cytoplasm and translated (step 4), or remains in the host nucleus.
+Newly synthesised viral proteins are either secreted through the Golgi apparatus onto the host cell surface (in the case of neuraminidase and hemagglutinin, step 5b) or transported into the host nucleus, where they bind vRNA and form new viral genome particles (step 5a).
+Other viral proteins have multiple actions in the host cell, including degrading cellular mRNA and using those consequently-released nucleotides for vRNA synthesis, while also inhibiting translation of the host cell's mRNAs.